-Prerequisite(s) with concurrency: MGT 387 and MGT 388 and MGT 482
+Prerequisite(s) with concurrency: MGT 387 (Grade of C- or better), MGT 388 (Grade of C- or better), and MGT 482 (Grade of C- or better)

-MGT484 Small Business Management Hours 3
+MGT484 Small Business Management

+Hours 3

 Detailed review of aspects of managing and growing a small business, including evaluating and purchasing a small businesses, managing banking relationships, hiring and managing small workforces, legal and regulatory constraints, government resources, common accounting software, and creative ways to market with little money.
 Students will also learn project management as it pertains to small businesses.